35 Things to Do in Prague, Czech Republic: Epic Summer Guide!

 The Dancing House (Czech: Tančící důmis) a building which stands out from the rest, done in the deconstructionist style.
 Also known as the Fred and Ginger, it was completed in 1996 and is controversial for its non-traditional design in a city known for its Gothic, Baroque and Art Nouveau styles of architecture.

-Absinthe poser in Prague, Czech Republic
+Absinthe poster with a green demon in Prague, Czech Republic

-Absinthe poser in Prague, Czech Republic
+Absinthe poster with a green demon in Prague, Czech Republic

 27) Try Absinthe